Menu

 Who are the counsellors?

-Counsellors don’t have two heads… they are just people who you can trust and talk with about anything you want.
-Counsellors will not judge you or make you talk about anything you don’t want to.
-They will not discuss anything you tell them with anyone else… including your family, or social worker or school.
+START counsellors will not judge you or make you talk about anything you don’t want to.
 Our counsellors are trained in talking with and listening to you.
 They have loads of experience.
-They have worked with young people in schools and colleges and understand what you want and don’t want!
+They have worked with young people in schools and colleges and understand what you want.

 What if I want to stop?